MatthewBoshears/MBEarthdawnBlog/Adepts/Circle_9/berserker.md

 <br>
 Heartening Laugh (Berserker, Close Combat): The Troll Berserker may spend two additional successes on an Attack test to use the Heartening Laugh talent as a free action.
 <br>
 Provoke (Opponent): Using this maneuver causes the Troll Berserker to target that person with as many attacks as possible.
+If they cannot reach them this round they may use two attacks against a different target, but with a -6 to the attack test.
 <br>
 Manipulate (Opponent): Using this maneuver causes the Troll Berserker to lose 3 yards of movement until the end of the next round.
+You may use this maneuver any number of times per round.